HassanIyan/Alpaca-dhivehi/README.md

 License
 -------

-The translated Alpaca AI model is released under the [MIT License](https://opensource.org/licenses/MIT).
+The translated Alpaca Dataset is released under the [MIT License](https://opensource.org/licenses/MIT).
 Please review the license file for more details.